jhgarner/Xest-Window-Manager/src/README.md

 Welcome to the src directory!
 If you've clicked into here, you must be interested in looking at the code.
-I've made attempts to keep it clean and readable, but be warned that few others have sanity checked it.
-In addition, I've actively searched for some slightly fancy Haskell if I thought it would improve long term maintenance, so there's a nontrivial learning curve.
-The purpose of this readme is to provide some guidance on what's going on it the various files.
+I've made attempts to keep it clean and readable but be warned that few others have sanity checked it.
+In addition, I've actively searched for some "fancy Haskell" if I thought it would improve things, so there's a nontrivial learning curve and probably some unnecessary complexity.
+The purpose of this readme is to provide some guidance on what's going on in the various files.

+I'm very willing to accept ideas for how to improve readability and maintainability so open up an issue if you have any!

 ## Standard*